vindarel/lisp-journey/content/blog/how-to-access-url-query-parameters-in-clack-lucerne-or-caveman.md

     (assoc "a-param" (clack.request:query-parameter lucerne:*request*) :test 'string=)

-and this returns the key and the value, so we need another `cdr` to ge the value…
+and this returns the key and the value, so we need another `cdr` to get the value…

 ~~~lisp
 (defun query-param (param)